jkristell/infrared/README.md

 # Infrared
-A library for using remote controls with embedded Rust!
+A library for using infrared remote controls with Rust.

 ## Status